-The RIDOC Training Academy shall maintain a record of all individuals (i.e., employees, volunteers, and contractors) who receive, as applicable, standard RIDOC PREA training, PREA refresher training, specialized PREA training (investigative and/or medical/mental health), and PREA refresher information.
+The RIDOC Training Academy shall maintain a record of all individuals (i.e., employees, volunteers, contractors, and interns) who receive, as applicable, standard RIDOC PREA training, PREA refresher training, specialized PREA training (investigative and/or medical/mental health), and PREA refresher information.
 (PREA Standards 115.31, 115.32, 115.34 and 115.35)

 - a.
 For employees, RIDOC shall verify, through employee signature, that employees understand the PREA training they have received.
 (PREA Standard 115.31) - b.
-For volunteers and contractors, RIDOC shall maintain documentation confirming that those trained understand the PREA training they have received.
+For volunteers, contractors, and interns RIDOC shall maintain documentation confirming that those trained understand the PREA training they have received.
 (PREA Standard 115.32)